 The issue here is that some of the reports are seemingly invalid.
 Someone, it would appear, has a bone to pick with these big accounts and is armed with hoary hotmail addresses.
 But who?
 Theories range among the nostalgia community from a single person with a lot of spare time to jealous copycat accounts trying to eliminate the competition.
 “Nostalgia accounts are one of the biggest trends on Instagram,” reasons Naomi.
 “Obviously, some people don’t like that and they wanted it to end; the easiest way is to target the big ones first.”

 “I feel like we’re in some mystery movie,” the owner behind the handle @90s.violet tells me.
 A private group DM with 16 big nostalgia accounts was hatched in January to help investigate @velvetcoke’s disappearance and support each other.
 The group is called “velvet fbi”.
-And with @velvetcoke in purgatory and @90sanxiety teetering on the edge, these other large accounts are unsure of how to proceed.
+And with @velvetcoke in purgatory, these other large accounts are unsure of how to proceed.
 “A crackdown on pop culture accounts leaves me feeling overwhelmed,” says the creator of @90smilk, a buffet of images and magazine spreads dished out to 235,000 followers.
 “What we post is an appreciation of a culture that so many people grew up on, love and still adore to this day.
 A lot of personal time, passion and creativity goes into finding unique posts and I feel like not having any support when your account is deleted defeats the whole point of Instagram and what it stands for.
 It’s a community where people can share photos of what they love, it’s a space that enables creativity and right now it feels like they’re killing it.”

 “I wake up every day in fear that my account will be deleted,” echoes one vintage account owner, who wishes to remain anonymous out of fear any attention could trigger a takedown.
 “I just finished writing a book and am about to launch an investigative series and I’m scared that I’ll get deleted and all my hard work will have been for nothing.”